visua77/codetest-paf/README.md

 Deployed version here: https://codetest-paf-frontend.netlify.app/

-Note: If I were to work on a production-build, I would of course put the "content" of app in its own component like <Results /> or similiar.
+Note: If I were to work on a production-build, I would of course put the "content" of app in its own component like 'Results' or similiar.

 ## Objective